 Special Educational Needs and Disabilities (SEND) and Family Support Links

-At North Waltham Primary School, we are proud to be a happy, inclusive village school where every child is supported to thrive.
-Our commitment to providing a nurturing and high-quality learning environment ensures that all pupils, including those with Special Educational Needs and Disabilities (SEND), are valued, understood, and encouraged to reach their full potential.
+At North Waltham Primary School, we are a happy, inclusive village school where every child is supported to thrive.
+We offer a nurturing, high-quality learning environment where all pupils, including those with SEND, are valued and encouraged to reach their potential.

 As highlighted in our most recent Ofsted report (September 2021):